Italian blue wooden box with cupid and flower decoration - 18th century

 Description

 Lacquered wooden box from the late 18th century with paper imitation and flowers.
-Made in shades of blue and decorated on all sides, this romantic Italian antique box is adorned with floral and botanical patterns in pink and gold, but its unique feature is an artificial paper sheet placed on the lid, on which Cupid with a bow and arrow is drawn with a pen on one side, while the other features a seaside landscape with a boat and architecture.
+Made in shades of blue and decorated on all sides, this romantic Italian antique box is adorned with floral and botanical patterns in pink and gold, but its unique feature is an artificial paper sheet placed on the lid, on which Cupid with a bow and arrow is drawn with a marker on one side, while the other side features a seaside landscape with a boat and architecture.
 The artist's illegible signature reads P. Cav Follius Calamo Fecit.
 The interior is painted red.
 The box is in good condition.
 Italy, late 18th century.
-A unique, rare graphic with Italian flair, perfect for collectors.
+A unique, rare graphic with Italian flair, suitable only for collectors.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.